Dangerous Work Environments in Philadelphia

 Transportation and warehousing is another dangerous industry plagued by a high incidence of accidents and injuries.
 Also at 5.2 injuries per 100, it ranges from 2.0 per 100 for railroad workers to a high of 8.1 injuries for airline workers.
 After more than a century of operations, it is notable how low railroad injuries have plummeted while air travel has one of the highest injury rates.

 Construction and manufacturing report 4.4 injuries per 100 workers.
 However, many accidents in this industry tend to be more serious.
 But even construction and manufacturing aren’t immune from repetitive motion injuries (RMI).
 From the factory floor to nailing endless shingles on a roof, RMI is becoming more common in the construction and manufacturing industry that continues to survive on maximizing output through assembly line procedures.
+If you have been injured in an active construction, contact our construction accident attorneys in Philadelphia today.

 Trends that affect cost